hube12/slimefinder/README.md

 # slimefinder

-how to use, either open slimefinder or slimeClean (second is better as less messy) then make a numpy array with what type of repartition of slime chunk you want to find put your seed in the appropriate field, put your range to search (in slime so coordinates x 16), i put 20k which is about 320k far in 4 quadrant so a 640kx640k blocks covered.
+how to use, either open slimefinder.py or slimeClean.py (second is better as less messy) then make a numpy array with what type of repartition of slime chunk you want to find put your seed in the appropriate field, put your range to search (in slime so coordinates x 16), i put 20k which is about 320k far in 4 quadrant so a 640kx640k blocks covered.
 Usually you want to only put 10k in radius.
 You can change size to use a bigger or smaller template, that's up to you.